WadieBenabdouh/WadieBenabdouh/README.md

 - 👋 Hi, I’m @WadieBenabdouh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning front end requirement
+- 🌱 I’m currently learning front end requirements
 - 💞️ I’m looking to collaborate on creating a front end structure for a website
-- 📫 How to reach me : check my Twitter profile in my Bio.
+- 📫 How to reach me : check my bio

 <!---
 WadieBenabdouh/WadieBenabdouh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.